 This gives the guitar a unique sound that is reminiscent of a hollow body.
 The tone can be fat and warm but also has this woody airy sound to it compared to a solid one.
 It’s more of a focused, punchier tone with more attack.
 Now, it isn’t a hollow body in itself, but it falls somewhere in the middle.

-Many players are so impressed with this sound that they primarily play this style of guitar.
-But not every manufacturer gets this tuning of the wood just right.
-And so sometimes players will complain that a chambered guitar doesn’t have sustain, while others disagree.
+Many players are so impressed with this sound that they only play this style of guitar.
+But not every manufacturer gets this tuning of the wood right.
+So sometimes players will complain that a chambered guitar doesn’t have sustain.
+While others disagree.

 I feel the sustain is right on point.
 This comes more from the material used than the fact that it has been chambered.
 I have played some that have a ton of sustain, more so than some solid bodies.

-However, the chambered and solid body guitars both have their roles and should be considered different tools in the box.
-Use whichever one fits the music better, unless you are playing a 3 hours set, then use the one that is lighter!
+Yet, the chambered and solid body guitars both have their roles.
+And so should be considered different tools.
+Use whichever one fits your music better.
+Unless you are playing a 3-hour set, then use the one that is lighter!

 Disadvantages of Guitar Body Chambers

-While chambered guitars are not for everyone, certain disadvantages might pop up with them.
-This depends on the way the body was routed as well and the condition of the wood.
+Chambered guitars are not for everyone.
+There are certain disadvantages that might pop up with them.
+This depends on the way the body was routed and the condition of the wood.
 Primarily when dried out.

 When a solid body is chambered, it changes the structure of the model.
-Depending on how the routing was done and what pattern was used to chamber the blank, certain frequencies may be more dominant.
+Depending on how the routing was done, certain frequencies may be more dominant.
 This is due to something called resonant frequency.

-When the energy from a certain frequency can be easily transferred through the body, it becomes louder.
-Sometimes the particular frequency might not be pleasing to the ear and could make the guitar sound poorly or offensive.
+When the energy from a certain frequency can be transferred through the body.
+It becomes louder.
+Sometimes the particular frequency might not be pleasing to the ear.
+It could make the guitar sound poorly or offensive.

 Then there is the opposite, in which certain frequencies can be dampened.
 In this case, some frequencies seem absent or missing.
-Not quite like having a dead fret, but a noticeable lack of mid or lows that may make the instrument sound lifeless because of losses.
+Not quite like having a dead fret.
+But a noticeable lack of mid or lows may make the instrument sound lifeless because of losses.

 The takeaway with a chambered guitar is basically whether it fits your sound or not.
 For some people, it’s the only type that they play because of the tone it produces.
 For others, it’s missing punch and might sound lifeless or fizzy.

-But with all the different variables like wood type and routing patterns, the only way to know if you will like it for sure is to try one.
+But with all the different variables, the only way to know if you will like it for sure is to try one.

 Do Heavier Guitars Sustain Longer?

-One of the biggest things that people often assume about what determines sustain is how heavy it might be.
+One of the biggest variables that determine sustain is how heavy it might be.
 Heavier guitars are sometimes known for having more than lighter ones.
 But what matters is what it’s made out of and what type of pickups you have installed on your instrument.

-There are certain lighter and even chambered guitars that have tons of sustain, and so material is more of a factor than weight.
+There are certainly lighter and even chambered guitars that have tons of sustain.
+So the material is more of a factor than weight.
 But a majority of heavier materials do provide sustain over most light ones.

 Do Chambered Guitars Sound Different?

-One of the biggest differences with what you get out of chambered guitars is the tone or frequency range they produce.
-A solid body produces what people call rich overtones, which give the instrument its characteristic sound.
+One of the biggest differences with what you get out of chambered guitars is the tone.
+A solid body produces what people call rich overtones.
+This gives the instrument its characteristic sound.
 It’s focused and tight in the lows and mid-range.

 But once you begin to remove material from the body, the way the wood responds to vibration changes.
-The sound becomes warm or woody, and airier depending on the routing pattern and material removed.
+The sound becomes warm or woody.
+Even airier depending on the routing pattern and material removed.
 Some are known to get quite fat under high gain saturation.

-Some manufacturers and skilled builders are better at it than others, in this case, the tone changes are not as drastic.
+Some manufacturers are better at it than others, in this case, the tone changes are not as drastic.
 After all, the concept is to make guitars lighter.

 Do they Sound Brighter?

-Generally, chambered guitars do tend to have what people describe as a brighter sound than what you normally hear in an electric.
-But this is primarily dependent on the material that is used to make the body.
+Generally, chambered guitars do tend to have what people describe as a brighter sound.
+Different from what you normally hear in a solid-body electric guitar.
+But this is dependent on the material that is used to make the body.

-For example, a swamp ash body that is chambered is known to be brighter and even have too much of a sizzle.
-Whereas, mahogany has a resonance that is warmer and fatter sounding with a soft treble response.
+For example, a swamp ash body that is chambered is known to be brighter and even has too much of a sizzle.
+Mahogany has a resonance that is warmer and fatter sounding with a soft treble response.